 On the General tab of the Print dialog, you can choose:

-The printer (from the printers available)
+The printer (from the printers available).

-Which pages to print, the number of copies to print, and whether to collate multiple copies (Range and copies section)
+Which pages to print, the number of copies to print, and whether to collate multiple copies (Range and copies section).

 Whether to print any comments that are in the document, and where to print the comments.